sobky003/strudel_reactor/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+### link to video
+Here is the link to my code demonstration: https://mymailunisaedu-my.sharepoint.com/:v:/g/personal/sobky003_mymail_unisa_edu_au/IQDSwjItM_sBRYywnKxp20TrAcHL3L2e5_9Kk0s1aIN9F-A?e=TL0ev2
+Copy the link and load it in your web browser and you will see the video.

 ### Play Button
 This button is used to play the music from the code editor.
 There is no stop button because when you press play, the label will change to stop.
 Meaning that play button does both the job of stop and playing the music.